Embracer Group

 Embracer Group AB (formerly Nordic Games Licensing AB and THQ Nordic AB) is a Swedish video game and media holding company based in Karlstad.
-The company comprises seven operative groups: CDE Entertainment, Coffee Stain Studios, Dark Horse Media, Deca Games, Freemode, Plaion and THQ Nordic.
+The company comprises two operating segments currently: Embracer and Fellowship Entertainment.

 Embracer Group was established as Nordic Games Licensing within Nordic Games Group in 2011.
 The latter had previously purchased assets from the bankrupt publisher JoWooD and established Nordic Games GmbH (a subsidiary of Nordic Games Licensing) to manage them.
 Nordic Games Licensing continued to purchase intellectual property from defunct publishers, notably several THQ products in 2013, followed by the "THQ" trademark in 2014.
 In August 2016, Nordic Games Licensing and Nordic Games GmbH changed their names to THQ Nordic.
 The parent company became a public company in 2016 and changed its name to Embracer Group in 2019.
 Until 2023, Embracer Group rapidly grew through major acquisitions and investments.
 After a investment unexpectedly fell through, the company was more than in debt and began closing and selling multiple studios and while laying off people at others.

-On 22 April 2024, Embracer Group announced its intention to transform into three standalone publicly listed entities on Nasdaq Stockholm within the next two years: a board game segment under the Asmodee group, an indie games segment under Coffee Stain Group, and a segment to manage its library of licensed intellectual properties include that of Tolkien's Middle-earth under Fellowship Entertainment, all three entities will be under the new holding company Embracer AB.
+On 22 April 2024, Embracer Group announced its intention to transform into four standalone publicly listed entities on Nasdaq Stockholm within the next two years: a board game segment under the Asmodee group, an indie games segment under Coffee Stain Group, and a segment to manage its library of licensed intellectual properties including that of Tolkien's Middle-earth under Fellowship Entertainment, with new holding company Embracer AB acting as an active and supportive long-term shareholder of all four entities, the current Embracer Group would hold the remaining assets and would rebrand to Embracer.

 History

-The original Nordic Games (1990s–2004)
+The original Nordic Games as video game retailer (1990s–2004)

-The Swedish entrepreneur Lars Wingefors started several sales businesses during his teenage years, including the second-hand comic book seller LW Comics at age 13, which made close to annually.
-At age 16, Wingefors founded Nordic Games to sell used video games.
-In its first year, the company generated in revenue.
-With growing income throughout the 1990s, Nordic Games was turned into a retail chain and opened seven locations across Sweden.
-The company also acquired the store Spel- & Tele shopen in Linköping that Pelle Lundborg had opened four years earlier.
+The Swedish entrepreneur Lars Wingefors (born 1977) started several sales businesses during his teenage years, including the second-hand comic book seller LW Comics at age 13, which made close to annually.
+At age 16, Wingefors founded Nordic Games to sell used video games by mail order; which generated in revenue in this first year.
+With growing income post 1994, Nordic Games was turned into a retail chain and opened seven locations across Sweden.
+In 1998, the company acquired Spel- & Tele shopen, a store in Linköping that Pelle Lundborg had opened at age 16 in 1994.